dkorotkov444/meet/README.md

 *Then* the system displays upcoming events from all available cities

-#### Scenario 2 â€” User should see a list of suggestions when they search for a city.
+#### Scenario 2.
+User should see a list of suggestions when they search for a city.

 *Given* the user is typing a city name in the search field